aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 - Before you can leverage the Dev Container ensure to have [Docker](https://docs.docker.com/engine/install/) and [Visual Studio Code](https://code.visualstudio.com/) installed.
 - Follow the instruction to customize a and leverage the [AVD Dev Container](../containers/overview.md#how-to-use-dev-containers)

-### Python environments
+### Local Python environments

 - Developing with your local Python environment requires you to configure and install the AVD project development tools and dependencies.
 - The development environment requires a minimum version of **Python 3.10**.
-- Additionally to Python you must have the following Git, Make, Docker and additional Python requirements dependencies.
+- Additionally to Python you must have the following tools installed on your workstation: Git, Make, Docker, Python virtualenv and additional Python dependencies required by the AVD project.

 Recommend steps with Python virtual environment: